c3333/cpp-docs.de-de/docs/data/oledb/macros-and-global-functions-for-ole-db-consumer-templates.md

 ### <a name="end_accessor"></a><a name="end_accessor"></a>END_ACCESSOR

-Markiert das Ende eines accessoreintrags.
+Markiert das Ende eines Accessoreintrags.

 #### <a name="syntax"></a>Syntax